-3. Futuristic Feels: The Industry is Getting Technical
+3. Futuristic Feels: The Construction Industry is Getting Technical

 Even if construction salaries are appealing, you might be concerned with the tools of the trade.
-For instance, if you’re thinking massive reels of blueprints, hammers, and nails, aren’t items you’d like to deal with on a day to day basis, you’d be mistaken in your mindset.
-The manual construction tools and processes of yesterday are very different from the highly-technical applications and devices emerging on job sites today.
-As construction projects get more advanced and more stakeholders are involved, technology has become a necessity on job sites and gives workers the opportunity to learn and apply new skills.
+The manual construction tools and processes of yesterday are very different from the highly-technical applications and devices emerging on jobsites today.
+As construction projects get more advanced and more stakeholders are involved, technology has become a necessity on jobsites and gives workers the opportunity to learn and apply new skills.

 Just look at the construction technology ecosystem mapped out by thought leader, McKinsey & Company:

-For construction jobs, this means that workers will have new opportunities to work with advanced technology firsthand.
-Some of the standard “tools” of construction now include mobile construction software and document management systems and disruptive technology like BIM and drones.
+This means that workers will have new opportunities to work with advanced technology firsthand.
+Some of the standard “tools” of construction now include mobile construction software and document management systems and disruptive technology like robotics and 3D printing.

-Furthermore, skilled field workers are now operating some of the most sophisticated machines in the market making construction sites look more like a futuristic scene than a job site.
-The good news is that the future will continue to get bright with technology use on job sites.
-The industry is just finally making the digital transition and construction professionals are wising up on the improvements to their bottom lines that they can only achieve with the help of technology.
+Furthermore, skilled field workers are now operating some of the most sophisticated machines in the market making construction sites look more like a futuristic scene than a jobsite.
+The good news is that the future will continue to get bright with technology use on jobsites.
 Even if you’re not committed to a long-term career in the building industry, a solid construction job in the short-term could provide you with the skills and competitive edge to take with you to your dream career later.

 5. No Desk Required: Non-Traditional Jobs with High Worker Satisfaction

 Even better, construction workers find a certain job satisfaction not many other works can say the same—the chance to see their work put into physical motion.
 Imagine driving by a skyscraper or massive hospital and knowing you played a role in making that structure a reality.
 To watch your plans be built or to be the worker doing the actual construction, can be an incredibly fulfilling experience.
-As a matter of fact, it may just be one of the reasons why construction workers are among the happiest employees.
+It may just be one of the reasons why construction workers are among the happiest employees.

 Overall, construction is far from a traditional job, and depending on your trade or role, you can find a job that’s extremely mentally and physically fulfilling.